Table of Contents

 Some Benefits Of Being a Citizen

-Why should you become a citizen, once you are eligible?
-There are many benefits.
+Why should you obtaining Canadian citizenship, once you are eligible?
+There are many benefits to get your Canadian Citizenship.
 As mentioned above, you will be able to vote as well as run for office.
 This means that whether it is a federal, provincial or municipal election, you may vote.
 You may also become involved in politics and will have a say in a government at the local or city level.
 You will be part of the future of the nation and will be able to participate fully.

 You will no longer need to worry about residency requirements or the fear of being deported.
 If you need to live abroad for a period of time, you will have that ability.

 You may choose to have dual citizenship; this means you do not have to lose your citizenship of your home country.
 Some countries may not allow this, so do your research.
 Canada does allow it, however.

 As a citizen, you will get a passport.
 It is renewed less often than your present resident card.
 When traveling, as a Canadian passport-holder, you will have the benefit of Canadian embassies or consulates if the need arises.

 In work-related areas, you will now have less competition for jobs and may compete for jobs that require a high level of security.
 Canadian government jobs pay well and are the most stable.

 What about your children?
 If your children are born in Canada, they will automatically become citizens when you are one.
 If your child is born outside of Canada, they may automatically become citizens if one parent is naturalized or born here.
 Your children will be part of the next generation of Canadians and have abundant opportunities that the country offers.

 When it comes to taxes, the law works on residency as opposed to citizenship.
 If you are a citizen and live outside of Canada, you will not have to pay taxes.
 If you do live in Canada, it will be your responsibility to pay taxes, including income from worldwide sources.